-Benefits of Essential Oils – How They Can Improve Your Life
+Benefits of Essential Oils – How Essential Oils Can Improve Your Life

 We’ve all been affected by the everyday power of aromas.
-You know, how a particular scent reminds you of your grandmother, or the restaurant you were at when your spouse proposed to you?
-What you may not realize is that essential oils can improve your health.
-That’s right, their benefits go far beyond a pleasing scent.
-Following are a few of the benefits of these oils and how they can enhance your life.
+For instance, you know how a particular scent reminds you of your grandmother.
+Also, the smell of the restaurant you were at when your spouse proposed to you.
+All of these truly affect how you feel.

 by Greg Montoya

-Lemon essential oil can be used to detoxify the body and help treat acne among other things.
+Lemon essential oil can be used to detoxify the body.
+Among other things, it also helps treat acne.

 Ylang ylang, lavender, jasmine, chamomile, benzoin, rose, neroli, sweet marjoram essential oils can help treat insomnia.

-Treat anxiety with one of these essential oils; bergamot, lavender, lemon, rose, clary sage, orange, Roman chamomile, pine, rose scented geranium and sandalwood.
+Bergamot, lavender, lemon, rose, clary sage, orange, Roman chamomile, pine, rose scented geranium and sandalwood help treat anxiety.

-As pain relievers, lavender, clary sage, rosemary, chamomile, eucalyptus, juniper and peppermint work great.
-Green apple essential oil works especially well for migraines.
+Lavender, clary sage, rosemary, chamomile, eucalyptus, juniper and peppermint work great as pain relievers.
+For relief from migraines, green apple works especially well.

 Nausea and Vomiting